 While this does not provide an indication of magnitude, merely that a period which was book-ended by two of the worst economic environments in American history, the S&P 500 still witnessed positive returns.

-How to Build Wealth at Any Age – Invest in ETFs
+How to Build Wealth at Any Age – Invest in ETFs, Dabble in Growth Stocks

-If you are interested in beginning your investing journey and have some money set aside to invest, I’d recommend using services like Wealthsimple or Betterment and selecting a long-term financial goal of wealth creation.
+If you are interested in beginning your investing journey and have some money set aside to invest, I’d recommend using a service like M1 Finance and pursuing a long-term financial goal of wealth creation.

 How to Build Wealth By Going from Zero to Hero